--hup Causes the tty device to automatically close or hang up when the TCP connection is closed.
-This option is not supported in Server-Initiated Lite name.
-Use /dev/ttyxn for Server-Initiated Lite Mode ports or use /dev/tpmn for Client-Initiated or Full Mode ports, where n is the port number.
+Causes the tty device to automatically close or hang-up when the TCP -hup name.
+Use /dev/ttyXn for Server Initiated Lite mode, where the nnnn is the port number.
+Use /dev/tpm/n in Full mode, where n is the port number (this can be up to four digits long).